Stryker: Upgrades

 Throughout its years in service, the Stryker has undergone various survivability upgrades and received "kit" applications designed to improve the vehicle's ability to withstand attacks.

 The US Army plans to improve its fleet of Stryker vehicles with the introduction of improved semi-active suspension, modifications reshaping the hull into a shallow V-shaped structure, to protect against improvised explosive devices (IEDs).
-Included are additional armor for the sides, redesigned hatches to minimize gaps in the armor, blast-absorbent, mine-resistant seating, non-flammable tires, an upgrade to the remote weapon station that allows it to fire on the go, increased 500 ampere electrical generation, a new solid-state power distribution system and data bus, and the automotive and power plant systems improvements to support one-fourth greater gross vehicle weight.
+Included are additional armor for the sides, redesigned hatches to minimize gaps in the armor, blast-absorbent, mine-resistant seating, non-flammable tires, an upgrade to the remote weapon station that allows it to fire while moving, increased 500 ampere electrical generation, a new solid-state power distribution system and data bus, and the automotive and power plant systems improvements to support one-fourth greater gross vehicle weight.
 The upgraded V-hull will be part of the new StrykShield situational awareness kit, which will address many of these upgrades.
 Allegheny Technologies' ATI 500-MIL armor steel was designated the primary armored plating for the StrykShield package in 2008.

 The upgrade incorporating lessons learned from combat in Afghanistan is designated LAV-H. General Dynamics had a technology demonstrator displayed at the 2007 Association of the United States Army (AUSA) Exposition.
 In March 2010, it was reported that General Dynamics and Army were working to incorporate a double V-hull into the Stryker design.
 In July 2010 the Army awarded a $30 million contract to GDLS to start production of the new hull.

 In March 2011, the Department of Defense's director of operational test and evaluations testified that the new V-hull design was "not suitable" for long missions in Afghanistan's terrain.
 The issues are due to the tight driver's compartment and difficulty releasing the seat to extract an incapacitated driver.
 General Dynamics stated these issues would be corrected before the deployment of the new Stryker version.
 The upgrade added significant weight to the vehicle, which can cause it to sink into soft ground.

-In July 2011, 450 Double V-Hull (DVH) variants of the Stryker vehicle were ordered.
+In July 2011, 450 Double V-Hull (DVH) variants of the Stryker were ordered.
 The total was increased to 742 a few months later and then to 760 in 2012.
 DVH Strykers include a new hull configuration, increased armor, upgraded suspension and braking systems, wider tires, blast-attenuating seats, and a height management system.

 By August 2012, the Army's Stryker fleet included over 4,187 vehicles, with 10 flat-bottom variants and seven in double V-hull designs.
 In Afghanistan, it retained a 96 percent readiness rate.
-To upgrade the existing fleet, the Army has implemented an Engineering Change Proposal (ECP) program to provide a stronger engine, improved suspension, more on-board electrical power, and next-generation networking and computing technology.
+To upgrade the existing fleet, the Army has implemented an Engineering Change Proposal (ECP) program to provide a stronger engine, improved suspension, more onboard electrical power, and next-generation networking and computing technology.